-The approach in Math Expressions begins with students making their own representation of a problem.
+The approach in Math Expressions begins with students making their own representation of a problem situation using a math drawing or a situation equation.
 As numbers get larger, students learn to represent problems with research-based diagrams.

-Students' application of their conceptual understanding and procedural fluency in problem-solving situations is supported by Math Talk, during which students talk about aspects of how they apply their knowledge to problem situations.
+Student application of their conceptual understanding and procedural fluency in problem-solving situations is supported by Math Talk, during which students talk about aspects of how they apply their knowledge to problem situations.